Skip to main content Skip to footer

 Best for: Teams seeking CRM solutions with natural language processing.

-Floww.ai is a CRM platform designed to boost sales team productivity.
+Floww.ai is a CRM platform designed to boost enterprise sales team productivity.
 Using AI, you can “speak” to your CRM to receive answers to your questions.

 Key features

-Generative AI drives intelligent insights for sales teams.
+• Generative AI drives intelligent insights for sales teams

-Custom objects and relations give you an overview of your processes.
+• Custom objects and relations give you an overview of your processes

-Data visualization creates insightful reports and dashboards.
+• Data visualization creates insightful reports and dashboards for sales progress and customer lifecycle management

 G2 review

-“The platform’s adaptability to our dynamic business needs has streamlined prioritization and boosted overall efficiency.
+On G2, Floww.ai scores 4.7/5 based on 140+ reviews.
+One user says he enjoys the platform’s flexibility, smart board functionality, and user-friendly design: “The platform’s adaptability to our dynamic business needs has streamlined prioritization and boosted overall efficiency.
 The inclusion of activity-related analytics has been invaluable, providing insights into our team’s performance and aiding in strategic decision-making.”

-“With limited experience, integrating advanced features or intricate logic might demand a deeper understanding of the platform’s capabilities.
+However, Floww.ai may be best suited to tech-savvy people, as one enterprise user reports: “With limited experience, integrating advanced features or intricate logic might demand a deeper understanding of the platform’s capabilities.
 This complexity can be intimidating for those new to this AI or without a strong technical background.”

 5. Oracle EBS CRM